 - 5. An extract from the findings of the 1993 survey are shown on the enclosed ALC map.
 The map has been drawn at a scale of 1:10,000.
 It is accurate at this scale, but any enlargement would be misleading. - 6.
-The area and proportions of the ALC grades and subgrades, on the land to the east of Hackington Road, are summarised in Table 1.
+The area and proportions of the ALC grades and subgrades, on the land to the south of New Dover Road, are summarised overleaf in Table 1. - 7.
+The fieldwork was conducted at an average density of approximately one boring per hectare.
+In the area being proposed for the second campus, 50 borings and one soil pit were described.